 - You have a child with special needs who receives governmental assistance, and you want to pass some money along for extras, without causing a loss of benefits.

 - One of your children does not handle money well, or s/he owes everyone lots of money.
-You want to pass money along, but not to pay others, or to have it gone in a few days.
+Paying others or having the money spent in days?
+Not your plan.

 - You have real estate in several states, and some of them don’t have laws which allow for beneficiary deeds or other simple tools for transferring ownership.